Gada-Alsalem/Marketing-Data-Analytics-Portfolio/Marketing Campaign Dashboard/README.md

  Flower Power, a US based fashion brand, runs marketing campaigns across six channels: paid search, paid social, email, display, affiliate and organic social.
 They want to see whether spend leads to a proportional increase in revenue across channels or if some channels are underperforming.

-The aim of is to analyse campaign and channel performance using KPIs such as CTR, CPC, CVR, ROAS and CAC to inform how marketing budget should be redistributed in 2026.
+The aim is to analyse campaign and channel performance using KPIs such as CTR, CPC, CVR, ROAS and CAC to inform how marketing budget should be redistributed in 2026.